jordynMcginnis/crypto-chart/README.md

-web/example/basic) is a good place to get started.
+web/example/basic) is a good place to get started. his feature is available with `react-scripts@0.2.3` and higher.

-Note that [you may need to configure your production server to support client-side routing](#serving-apps-with-client-side-routing) before deploying your app.

-## Adding Custom Environment Variables

->Note: this feature is available with `react-scripts@0.2.3` and higher.

 Your project can consume variables declared in your environment as if they were declared locally in your JS files.
 By default you will have `NODE_ENV` defined for you, and any other environment variables starting with